-The National Foundation for Infectious Diseases will honor Richard L. Guerrant, MD and David A. Walton, MD, MPH during a black-tie ceremony honoring individuals for their outstanding achievement in humanitarian service; public education; legislative and/or administrative contributions; clinical and/or research activities; and training future leaders in the field of infectious diseases.
+The National Foundation for Infectious Diseases will honor Samuel L. Katz, MD, F. Marc LaForce, MD, and Richard J. Duma, MD, PhD during a black-tie ceremony honoring individuals for their outstanding achievements in humanitarian service; public education; legislative and/or administrative contributions; clinical and/or research activities; and training future leaders in the field of infectious diseases.

 Purchase tickets to join us in honoring the 2015 awardees*

 2015 Maxwell Finland Award for Scientific Achievement

 Dr. Samuel Katz is an innovative physician-scientist whose pioneering work on the development and promotion of the Edmonston measles virus vaccine has revolutionized children’s health and reduced childhood mortality worldwide.
 Dr. Katz successfully introduced measles vaccine to a small village in Nigeria where people were used to their children dying from measles.
 He has achieved what most investigators dream of: translation of his research into a global resource that has improved public health and the lives of many.